Kappa Pocket Hook (Tritium Edition)

 WHAT'S THE DEAL?

 This is the next step in our partnership with Glow Rhino!
-In order to be legal, the tritium capsule is installed by Glow Rhino and must display their brand name and Tritium license number.
+In order to be legal, the tritium capsule is installed by Glow Rhino and must display their brand name and their NRC (Nuclear Regulatory Commission) license number.
 I can never find my keys in the dark, and it seemed like a natural fit to incorporate a tritium capsule into our awesome Kappa Pocket Hook.

 This is a first run of 40 pcs.
 We'll make more, but I don't know when.